Lilo & Stitch: Home media

 Lilo & Stitch was released on VHS and DVD on December 3, 2002.
 During the first day of release, more than 3 million DVD copies were sold, earning $45 million in retail sales.
 This THX-certified DVD release features various bonus features, including a "Build An Alien Experiment" game, an audio commentary, music videos, deleted scenes, teaser trailers, and DVD-ROM.
 In 2003, a 2-disc DVD version was announced to come out along with Alice in Wonderland (1951) and Pocahontas (1995), which were released in 2004 and 2005.

 A two-disc Special Edition DVD of the film was released in Australia on November 10, 2004, and the UK on August 22, 2005, along with the UK release of Lilo & Stitch 2: Stitch Has a Glitch (2005), but a release in the US was affected by many delays.
 On March 24, 2009, Disney finally released the special edition DVD, called the "Big Wave Edition".
 This DVD edition retained the original supplemental features, along with an audio commentary, a two-hour documentary, more deleted scenes, a number of behind-the-scenes featurettes, and some games.

 On June 11, 2013, Lilo & Stitch was released on Blu-ray and re-released on DVD alongside Lilo & Stitch 2 in a "2-Movie Collection", which included a single Blu-ray with both films, but without bonus features, a reprint of disc one of the "Big Wave Edition" DVD, and a reprint of the Lilo & Stitch 2 DVD.
 The "2-Movie Collection" has since seen two re-releases; one on January 31, 2017, containing only the Blu-ray and a code to redeem a digital download of the two films, and another on August 9, 2022, which places both films on separate Blu-ray discs that also contain most of their original DVD bonus features, the two DVDs from the first Blu-ray collection, and a digital download code as with the second Blu-ray collection.

 A newly restored and remastered version of the film was released on 4K Ultra HD Blu-ray on May 6, 2025, to coincide with the theatrical release of the live-action remake.

 Altered scene

 A scene where Nani chases Lilo was modified for the UK release so the film could secure a U (Universal) certificate from the British Board of Film Classification.
 In the original, Lilo hid in a clothes dryer, which was changed to a commode with a cupboard that has a pizza box used as a "door" to avoid influencing children to hide in dryers.
-The UK edit has since become the standardized version of the film across all regions, as it would be used for the film's digital and physical releases onward.
+The UK edit has since become the standardized version of the film across all regions, as it would be used for the film's digital and physical releases beginning with its Disney+ release onward.